reactjs/react.dev/content/tutorial/tutorial.md

 The end result is the same but by not mutating (or changing the underlying data) directly, we gain several benefits described below.

-#### Making Complex Features Simple
+#### Complex Features Become Simple

 Immutability makes complex features much easier to implement.
-Later in this tutorial, we will implement a feature that allows us to review the tic-tac-toe game's history.
-Avoiding direct data mutation allows us to keep previous versions of the game's history.
+Later in this tutorial, we will implement a "time travel" feature that allows us to review the tic-tac-toe game's history and "jump back" to previous moves.
+This functionality isn't specific to games -- an ability to undo and redo certain actions is a common requirement in applications.
+Avoiding direct data mutation lets us keep previous versions of the game's history intact, and reuse them later.

 #### Detecting Changes